Hardy Bridge: Historical significance

 The Hardy Bridge was one of the last of its kind built in Montana until the late 1940s.
 The worsening Great Depression put a new focus on cost-cutting and building bridges which could utilize more unskilled workers.
 Shortly after the Hardy Bridge was finished, state highway engineers abandoned through truss and reinforced concrete bridges except for the widest river crossings, and switched to steel girder and steel stringer (multiple girder) bridges.
 From 1930 to May 1933, less than 1 percent of bridges built in the state were steel through truss bridges.
 After construction of the Hardy Bridge, the state switched its standard design to continuous truss bridges.

 The Hardy Bridge was also one of the last bridges built in Montana solely with state money.
 Although the Hoover administration was ideologically opposed to deficit spending and using federal money for welfare and relief, it did agree to both increase the amount of money being spent on infrastructure projects (such as bridges) as well as the rate at which this money was spent.
 Subsequently, Congress passed a major infrastructure bill, the "Authorization and Amendment to the Federal Highway Act of April 4, 1930", which increased to $125 million from $75 million the amount of money appropriated for bridge building for fiscal 1931 (which began July 1, 1930).
 Additionally, Congress passed legislation in early 1931 which would allow fiscal 1932 bridge-building dollars to be disbursed in December 1931 rather than spread throughout the fiscal year.

 In popular culture

-The Hardy Bridge was featured in the 1987 film The Untouchables, starring Kevin Costner and Sean Connery; it served as a U.S.-Canada border crossing.
+Hardy Bridge was a prominent feature in the 1987 film The Untouchables, starring Kevin Costner and Sean Connery; it served as a U.S.-Canada border crossing.

-Motion picture star Gary Cooper was raised on the Seven Bar Nine Ranch, which was located near the Hardy Bridge.
+Motion picture star Gary Cooper was raised on the Seven Bar Nine Ranch, which was located near the site where Hardy Bridge now stands.